 - Developmental editing and copyediting

 - Live writing circles for unearthing your true story

 - Crafting your narrative for live storytelling events

 - Lending a shoulder to cry on

 Do you have a cookbook that you’re yearning to write?
 Let’s do it together.
 I offer 1:1 coaching sessions.
-Approximately, an hour in length, these sessions allow us to take a deep dive into whatever questions you have to help you get started.
+Approximately an hour in length, these sessions allow us to dive deeply into whatever questions you have to help you get started.
 DM me for details.